SharpX07/OpenGL-FreeGlut-VSC-WorkSpace/README.md

 # OpenGL-FreeGlut-VSC-WorkSpace

-A simple OpenGL-GLUT workspace for VSC that run with MinGW and C++.
+A simple OpenGL-GLUT workspace for VSC that runs with MinGW and C++.